wincent/corpus/HACKING.md

 - `GitStore`: Takes Git snaphots (commits) of the filesystem when changes are persisted to disk.
 - `SystemStore`: Gathers system-specific attributes.
-- `NoteAnmationStore`: Tracks note animations ("bubbling" within `NoteList.react`).
+- `NoteAnimationStore`: Tracks note animations ("bubbling" within `NoteList.react`).
+- `LogStore`: Independent store that serves as a channel for all logging events.

 ## I/O operations